davekinkead/school-performance/paper.coffee.md

 # Appendix

 This article is written in Literate Coffeescript.
 Literate programming has a great deal to offer the humanities, not least of which is that it makes replication available to all readers.
 To build the simulation from the raw paper, download the project from [the repo](https://github.com/blind-review/school-performance) and type `make paper` in the command line.
 Make sure you've got [Coffeescript](http://Coffeescript.org/) and [Pandoc](http://pandoc.org) installed first.

 Running a simulation with your own parameters is easy.
 You just need to specify the parameters and call `display(target-location, parameters)` and add a target location in HTML `id="target-location"`

 ## Browser Code

-Much of the browser code required in this simulation is not germane to the argument and so has been extracted to the appendix.
-To make things look pretty, we will use the [D3.js library](http://d3js.org/) by Mike Bostock.
+Much of the browser code required in this simulation is not germane to the argument and so has been extracted here to the appendix.
+It provided here so that the entire simulation is self contained within the paper itself.

+To make things look pretty, we will use the [D3.js data visualisation library](http://d3js.org/) by Mike Bostock.
 We will also set some global variables from the browser such as height and width.

     d3      = require 'd3'